-I couldn’t see the top of the flowerpot without climbing onto something, but if I extended my arms all the way up, I could reach it with my phone camera and then look at the picture to see whatever there was to see.
-I waited for her to leave, then I snuck out to the balcony and took a picture of the top of the flowerpot.
+The top of the flowerpot was above my line of vision, too high for me to see what exactly was going on without climbing onto something, but if I extended my arms all the way up, I could reach it with my phone camera and take a picture.
+I waited for her to leave, then I snuck out onto the balcony, raised my phone high, and snapped a picture.
 Sure enough, there was a nest there!
 Not a perfect one, not at all like what you see in books or in cartoons where nests look like perfect bowls, meticulously and elaborately woven out of long thin twigs.
-This one was just a bunch of sticks and dried grass covering the soil, but thanks to the brim of the flower pot, it was a functional nest.
-The geranium leaves and flowers had long outgrown the pot and were hanging below it, only attached to the soil by several long, branching stalks.
+This one was just a bunch of sticks and dried grass covering the soil, but thanks to the little wall created by the top of the flowerpot, it was a functional nest.
+The geranium leaves and flowers had long outgrown the pot and were hanging below it, attached to the soil only by several long, branching stalks.

 For a while, I watched them through the glass door.
 I couldn’t tell them apart.
 Most likely, this was her mate and they had both been working on the nest the whole time, taking turns.
 I had believed there was one bird flying in and out, but there had been two.